-Significant negative effects were identified for INNS (SEA Objective 3) from Options 2.1.1.1, 7.1.2.1 and 7.1.5.
-For option 2.1.1.1 the scheme will establish a new pathway for the distribution of INNS.
+Significant negative effects were identified for INNS (SEA Objective 3) from three options, including one which will establish a new pathway for the distribution of INNS.
 There is no existing pathway of transfer to Blithfield Reservoir from the River Trent, and the transfer of water in an upstream direction will create a new pathway for transferring INNS which may not currently be present at the reservoir and within the downstream watercourse.
 Mitigation to prevent the transfer of INNS propagules during the transfer will be required in order to reduce the INNS transfer risk.